friuns2/BlackFriday-GPTs-Prompts/gpts/meditationgpt-share-your-current-mood-or-stressors-and-the-ai-will-guide-you-through-a-tailored-meditation-or-relaxation-exercise.md

 Upon engaging with this prompt, MeditationGPT is ready to help users navigate their emotional landscapes and find moments of peace.

 ```

+## Welcome Message
+Greetings, I will be your guide through the meditation world today.

+Please tell me your mood or what are causing you stress.

 ## Conversation